 Students that are dismissed from a University program are expected to have access to advisors that can help them plan a transition to another college or program.

 Alcohol and Drugs Policies

-This policy is applicable to the entire University Community, including faculty, staff, students and visitors.
+This policy is applicable to the entire University community, including faculty, staff, students and visitors, and includes any events conducted off-campus that create a potentially hostile campus environment.

 Drug Abuse Prevention